Optimality of function spaces for kernel integral operators: Operator on rearrangement-invariant spaces

-In other words, $Y' \hookrightarrow Z'$, which is equivalent to $Z \hookrightarrow Y$. \end{proof} Setting $R = S_a$ and using Theorems \ref{T:Range-partner-condition} and \ref{T:Range-partner-using-R}, we arrive at the following corollary. \begin{corollary} Let $a\in\measurablep$ be non-increasing and let $X$ be a rearrangement-invariant space such that $a^{**}\in X'$.
-The space $Z$ determined by the norm associate to $\rho(f) = ||S_a f^*||$, $f\in\measurablep$, is the smallest rearrangement-invariant space for which $S_a\colon X \rightarrow Z$. \end{corollary} \begin{definition} Assume that $X$ is a~rearrangement-invariant space.
+The proof of the remark is easy and left to the reader.
+Setting $R = S_a$ and using Theorem \ref{T:Range-partner-condition} and Remark \ref{R:Range-partner-using-R}, we arrive at the following corollary. \begin{corollary} Let $a\in\measurablep$ be non-increasing and let $X$ be a rearrangement-invariant space such that $a^{**}\in X'$.
+The rearrangement-invariant $Z$ space satisfying $\lVert f \rVert_{Z'} = \lVert S_a f^*\rVert_{X'}$, $f\in\measurable$, is the smallest rearrangement-invariant space for which $S_a\colon X \rightarrow Z$. \end{corollary} \begin{definition} Assume that $X$ is a~rearrangement-invariant space.
 We denote by $E(X)$ the function given by

 \end{definition} \begin{theorem} If $X$ is a rearrangement-invariant space, then $m_{E(X)}$ is well defined.
 Let $a \in \measurablep$ be non-increasing.
 If $a\in X'$ then

 \end{theorem}